On the Ice

 On the Ice is a 2011 American drama film written and directed by Andrew Okpeaha MacLean.
-The film is set in (and was shot on location in) Utqiagvik, Alaska, MacLean's home town, and follows two Iñupiaq teenagers who, while on a seal hunt, accidentally kill one of their friends in a fight.
+The film is set in (and was shot on location in) Utqiagvik, Alaska, MacLean's home town, and follows two Iñupiat teenagers who, while on a seal hunt, accidentally kill one of their friends in a fight.
 Afraid of the consequences, they lie about his death and must grapple with their grief and guilt while attempting to keep their secret.
 The film is based upon an earlier work of MacLean's, Sikumi, which he released as a short film in 2008.
 On the Ice had its world premiere on January 21, 2011, at the Sundance Film Festival.

 Synopsis

 Three friends head out on the ice to hunt seal, but a fight breaks out, and one is killed.
 The two remaining friends, Qalli (Josiah Patkotak) and Aivaaq (Frank Qutuq Irelan), report the death as an accident out of fear and panic.
 As the Iñupiat community in isolated Utqiagvik, Alaska is close knit, this loss hits the town hard.
 Qalli struggles to deal with his own guilt and loss while weaving a wider web of lies to handle his father's suspicion and investigation of the day's events.
 Aivaaq is unable to handle his guilt.
 He turns to drug and alcohol abuse and lashes out at his friends.
 The movie focuses on the impact of guilt, secrets, and lies on the teens and their community.